What’s that? A stranger on The Utter Blog? Blank canvas wedding planners

-- It’s the smaller details and personal touches that make each wedding design unique.
-Sometimes they may not be noticed by everyone, but it’s what makes their wedding look like theirs and nobody else’s.
+- It’s the smaller details and personal touches that make each wedding design unique, it’s what makes their wedding look like theirs and nobody else’s.

 - Build up a good working relationship with other suppliers/venue managers etc. Nobody likes a bossy wedding planner!

-- When creating an Utterly Wow wedding, you will always need fishing line, and a lot of it.
+- Blank canvas wedding planners, always need fishing line, and a lot of it.

 As you can see, all the important stuff.

 As for Sama, I’ve never worked with someone who is an actual perfectionist.
 She will write, rewrite, change, remove, amend and then some to achieve perfection.
 In fact I’m 99.9% sure when she reads this she’ll send me a list of what needs changing and where my grammar is wrong.
 But that’s what makes her brilliant.
 I’ve been taught and encouraged never to settle for anything less!
 Not only have I got myself a fab girl-boss, mentor and friend all rolled into one, I’ve been given the opportunity to say ‘I have my dream job’.
 How bloody great is that?